With the summer transfer window about to get in full swing, clubs are starting the fight for Nicolas Pepe.

 Eden Hazard.
 The Lille-to-Chelsea route really doesn’t need any more validation than that.

-After helping Lille take the 2010/11 Ligue 1 crown, the Belgian swanned off to London and has spent the last eight years making Premier League defenders look stupid while winning a further two league titles along the way.
+After helping Lille take the 2010/11 Ligue 1 crown, the Belgian swanned off to London and spent the last seven years making Premier League defenders look stupid while winning a further two league titles along the way.

-However, if reports are to be believed, Hazard will finally make his ‘dream’ come true and make a move to Real Madrid this summer, leaving a massive hole in Chelsea’s armoury, regardless of whether Christian Pulisic hits the ground running or not.
+However, Hazard is Chelsea no more after confirming his move to Real Madrid leaving a massive hole in Chelsea’s armoury, regardless of whether Christian Pulisic hits the ground running or not.

 So, who better to replace Lille’s former golden boy at Stamford Bridge than their current one?
 Pepe would fit Chelsea’s front three like a glove, adding that unpredictability that you simply don’t get from Willian nowadays, but with a great chance of smashing in all the goals and assists that Hazard does now.